jwoo24/-JihyeWoo--ProgVisFA20/Assignment1/README.md

 # JihyeWoo-ProgVisFA20
-Assignment 1: Creating a simple scatterplot with SVG
+<h2> Assignment1: Creating a simple scatterplot with SVG